luickk/ros_airdrop/README.md

 ### Packages

 - Command & Control (CC) node (planned) <br>
-The CC node handles all requests that require the drone to move or change in physical space.
+The CC node handles all requests that require the drone to move or change position <br> in physical space by offering ROS services.

 - GPS Node <br>
 Node that constantly publishes GPS position data under the `gps_raw` topic.

+- MN Node <br>
+Node that parses and then runs missions(files) by calling services <br> provided by CC node.